TROISTROIS/FACEREC/README.md

 # FACEREC
-This is a face recognition class attenfance project using Python and OpenCV
+This is a face recognition class attenfance project using Python and OpenCV hhjhjhhhh